-The members of our nominating and corporate governance committee are Ms. Foster and Drs.
-Cole and Ho.
-Ms. Foster is the chair of the nominating and corporate governance committee.
-The nominating and corporate governance committee met three times during fiscal year 2015.
+The members of our nominating and corporate governance committee are Ms. Foster, Mr. Clark and Dr. Ho.
+Ms. Foster is the chair of the nominating and corporate governance committee met three times during fiscal year 2016.
 The nominating and corporate governance committee's responsibilities include: